truckersmp-cli/truckersmp-cli/README.md

 * Stable and faster than wined3d.
 But slower than DXVK.
 * Useful if you're not using Vulkan-capable GPU.
-* Game crashes due to a bug in Multiplayer DLL when trying to choose color ("Player tag", "Players on the world map")
-    * See [issue #91][github:issue91] for more details

 ### Direct3D 11 (DXVK or wined3d)

 * Faster than OpenGL when DXVK is used.
     * DXVK requires Vulkan support.
     * DXVK 1.4.6 or newer is needed because older versions have rendering issue.
 If you're using Proton, use 4.11-10 or newer.
-* Windows native 64-bit `d3dcompiler_47.dll` is needed for multiplayer.
-    * Without this native DLL, TruckersMP login screen will not be shown.
-    * When `--activate-native-d3dcompiler-47` is specified with `-s` (`--start`), `truckersmp-cli` downloads/activates the DLL.
-    * Once the DLL is activated, there's no need to specify the option again.
 * Proton uses DXVK by default.
     * When using Proton, wined3d can be used by specifying `--use-wined3d`, but it's not recommended because this is slower than OpenGL.
 * Used only when `-d` or `--enable-d3d11` is specified.
-* When DXVK is used in fullscreen mode, TruckersMP overlay disappears after switching window (e.g. pressing Alt + Tab)
-    * See [issue #90][github:issue90] for more details

 ## Default directories